hustlebair/monolume/src/content/blog/n8n-future.md

 ---

-**Ready to start building?** Head to n8n.io to download the open-source version or start a free trial of n8n Cloud.
+**Ready to start building?** Head to n8n.io to download the source-available version or start a free trial of n8n Cloud.
 Join the community forum to connect with thousands of builders solving real problems with AI automation.
 The future is waiting—and it's more accessible than you think.